jambonz/sbc-registrar/README.md

 {"status": "fail", "msg": "invalid username"}
 ```

-Finally, in the case of success, the body MAY include an `expires` value which specifies the duration of time, in seconds, to grant for this registration.
+In the case of success, the body MAY include an `expires` value which specifies the duration of time, in seconds, to grant for this registration.
 If not provided, the expires value in the REGISTER request is used; if provided, however, the value provided must be less than or equal to the duration requested.
 ```
 {"status": "ok", "expires": 300}
 ```

+Additionally in the case of success, the body SHOULD include `call_hook` and `call_status_hook` properties that reference the application URLs to use when calls are placed from this device.
+If these values are not provided, outbound calling from the device will not be allowed.